But as a parent or guardian, you can use our trampolines for exercise as well!

-Developed by sports scientists using, My Jump measures the height, airtime time, power and force velocity of your jump.
+Developed by sports scientists using, My Jump measures the height, airtime time, power, and force-velocity of your jump.

 This is all crucial information when determining your strength and fitness level.

-My Jump can also record awesome slow-motion movies of your jumps, and can be export all its data.
+My Jump can also record awesome slow-motion movies of your jumps and can be export all its data.

-Exercising to music is an easy way to keep ourselves from feeling fatigued or bored, and can help push us to achieve more.
+Exercising music is an easy way to keep ourselves from feeling fatigued or bored, and can help push us to achieve more.